 The Post-Baccalaureate Pre-Medical Studies Program is designed for college graduates who have an undergraduate degree in a field other than the sciences and who seek admission into medical, dental, veterinary, and other health care professional schools.
 The program consists of basic science courses in biology, chemistry, physics, and mathematics that fulfill requirements for admission to medical school and other health-related professional programs.
-Additional information concerning this program can be obtained at the websites of the Department of Biology and the Office of Graduate and Continuing Studies.
+Additional information concerning this program can be obtained at the websites of the Department of Biology.